harikr96/Fixed__Deposit_in_bank_Prediction-Model./README.md

   21. As a part of campaign clients having the age from 25-60 are contacted continously, with the      highest number of contact performed >60

-  22. client id 28050 who has good profile should be approached more often.Campaigning has done only one time.
+  22. client id 28050 who has good balance above 1000000 should be approached more                       often.Campaigning has done          only one time.

 23. clients who have no history of default in credit have chance for subscription